Biden Orders Review of Trump-Era Rule on Responding to Sexual Assault in Schools

 The rule defines sexual harassment as “unwelcome conduct on the basis of sex that is so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the school’s education program or activity,” a stricter definition than is used in employment law.
 Schools will be found in violation of Title IX if they are “deliberately indifferent” to such conduct, the rule says.

-Supporters of the changes said they helped preserve due process rights for all parties involved in an investigation.
+Supporters of the changes said they helped preserve due process rights and set clear rules for all parties involved in an investigation.

+“Due process back on the chopping block,” Samantha Harris, an attorney who has defended the DeVos Title IX rule, tweeted in response to Biden’s order Monday.

 Biden’s order directs the Education Department to work with the U.S. Attorney General to review the rule within 100 days to ensure it is consistent with “governing law, including Title IX” and the policy of the Biden administration.